Andy-xiaokang/my-mkdocs/docs/etc/mactips.md

     then you can pack the chatgpt website in local and revoke chatgpt with Alfred
 * [SMS activate](https://sms-activate.org/en)
     register a chapgpt account then you can use the free chatgpt version.
+* proxy group  add `- DOMAIN-SUFFIX,chat.openai.com,动画疯` in the configuration file, the ip address will be changed to taiwan to use ChatGpt, and ban **auto update** in 配置/托管配置